-Here are five essential ways an event queue management system will make your next event an absolute hit.
+Here are five essential tips for implementing a queue management system at your next event.

-#1 Plan ahead: Set up your event queue management system in the weeks before
+#1 Plan ahead: Set up your event queue system in the weeks before

 Once you identify where attendees will need to wait, you can set up different virtual queues.
-With a virtual event queue management system like Waitwhile, all setup can be done in a centralized platform.
+With a virtual event queue app like Waitwhile, all setup can be done in a centralized platform.